 BeatTap is a rhythm mobile game where you tap to the beat while trying to survive.
 With each successful tap, you move the ball to a new position on the screen.
-You must be careful where you move, though, to avoid getting popped by the falling obstacles.
+You must be careful where you move to avoid getting popped by falling obstacles.
 For an extra challenge, the time between beats gets faster upon the successful completion of a level.
 The overall goal is to get the highest score by getting as many successful taps as possible.

 The Game Core